Tknsrkk/SA-scrapy/SA-Document/SA_document.md

 *step 10*.
 Continue to repeat step 2 until all ```Requests``` are processed and the program exits.

-### 6.3 External-interfaces
+### External-interfaces
 The external interfaces provided by Scrapy mainly concern functionality to extension development possible.
 There are too many interfaces to completely list them in this report, so for a full list of available external interface refer to the ```setting.py```.

 The infrastructure of the settings provides a global namespace of key-value mappings that the code can use to pull configuration values from.
-The settings can be populated through different mechanisms, which are described below.[[2]]()
+The settings can be populated through different mechanisms, which are described below.<a ref="ref_dev_7">[9]</a>

 | Interface | Description |
 | ------ | ------ |